 10. Take a Day Trip to the Puglia Coast!

-Matera is located a short drive from Italy’s renowned Puglia region.
+Matera is located a short drive from Italy’s renowned Puglia region, a popular stop on road trips in Italy.
 There you’ll find towns like Polignaro a Mare, Monopoli, and Lecce, all located on the coast.
 Each has its own charms, but all provide stunning views of the Adriatic Sea.
 I was especially partial to Polignaro a Mare, which has a path winding right along the clifftops.

 If you’re not interested in sea-views, check out the famous white beehive houses of Alberobello or walk to the top of Ostuni’s white-clad walls for fantastic views of the surrounding countryside.